CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 example, we have an **"Account"** interface which only have two necessary getter methods so that we are adhering to the Interface Segregation Principle.
 We also ensured our subclass like **"CustomerAccount"** overrides all methods that it inherits, which adheres to Liskov Substitution Principle.
-And finally as explained before, our higher level modules do not depend on lower modules, and we also have abstract classes for higher module to depend on, so we are also following the Dependency Inversion Principle.
+And finally as explained before, we are adhering Clean Architecture like our higher level modules do not depend on lower modules, and there is no dependencies between same level modules, so we are also following the Dependency Inversion Principle.

 \